turingschool/curriculum/source/projects/the_pivot.markdown

 we'll use a lightweight tool that wraps GitHub issues: [Waffle.io](https://waffle.io/)

 Setup a Waffle project for your new repo.
-Your team members and instructors should be added to the project.
+Your team members and instructors should be added to the project so they can create, edit, and comment on issues.

 ## Managing Requirements

-### Authoritative Requirements

 The stories as written and prioritized in your project management tool will be the authoritative project requirements.
-They may go against and likely go beyond the general requirements in this project.
+They may go against and likely go beyond the general requirements in this project description.

 ### Workflow